SruthiChukkala/DistractedDriver/README.md

 - Dola Akhila Datta EE18B131

 ### Description
-This project was done as a part of EE5180 Machine Learning Course(Spring 2021) at IITM. <br />

-We Developed a Machine Learning Model (We used the state-of-the-art model - CNN ) to classify a driver image into 10 pre-defined categories, where the first category is Safe driving and other categories involve some specific kind of common distraction activities like texting, talking on phone etc. <br />
+Developed a Machine Learning Model (We used the state-of-the-art model - CNN ) to classify a driver image into 10 pre-defined categories, where the first category is Safe driving and other categories involve some specific kind of common distraction activities like texting, talking on phone etc. <br />
 We used Transfer learning to greatly improve training time and accuracy using pre-trained models such as VGG-16,